minio/docs/source/administration/server-side-encryption/server-side-encryption-sse-s3.rst

 Use the :kes-docs:`kes <cli>` command line tool to create a new External Key (EK) for use with SSE-S3 Encryption.

-Issue the following command to retrieve the root :minio-git:`identity <kes/wiki/Configuration#policy-configuration>` for the KES server connected to the KES ``play`` sandbox:
+The following command retrieves the root :minio-git:`identity <kes/wiki/Configuration#policy-configuration>` for the KES server connected to the KES ``play`` sandbox:

 .. code-block:: shell
    :class: copyable